microsoft/shadow-realignment-mia/README.md

 bash scripts/run_shadow_modeling_attack_vgg16.sh
 ```

+The results of this experiment will be saved in `experiments/cifar10/attack/vgg16/target_models`, `experiments/cifar10/attack/vgg16/shadow_models`, and `experiments/cifar10/attack/vgg16/attack_results`  and the estimated storage required is 645M, 6.4G and 54M, respectively.

 Aggregate the MIA results using `notebooks/results_shadow_modeling_attack_vgg16.ipynb`

 #### (OPTIONAL) Experiment 10: White-box MIAs against MLP models trained on Texas100 (Table 8)